georgid/AlignmentEvaluation/README.md

 Three common metrics are implemented:
 1) mean average absolute error/deviation
 2) percentage of correct segments from total audio duration
-3) percentage of correct tokens with tolerance window  (IN PROGRESS)
+3) percentage of correct tokens with tolerance window (0.3 seconds)

 For definition of the metrics see Chapter 2.2.1 from [this thesis](http://compmusic.upf.edu/phd-thesis-georgi)